Table Of Contents

 Then Snapchat ads certification, Waze ads certification, Amazon ads certification and so on.

-I would renew every one of these certifications for some years, but then I stopped doing so because of the lack of time and interest, but I kept myself up to date about all new developments in my areas of interest.
+I renewed every one of these certifications for several years, but then I stopped doing so because of a lack of time and interest.
+I kept myself up to date on all new developments in my areas of interest.

 Discovery of the PPC agency world

-A thought I had back then (and still think like this) is if you want to work in this area, you should start working for an agency.
+A thought I had back then (and still hold) is that if you want to work in this area, you should start by working for an agency.
 So I did it.
 I worked for two agencies with very different types of clients and structures.

 I put time and many nights of study into growing as a PPC specialist.
 It paid off.
 Now I run my firm with many clients.
 I have to say, I’m happy with the choice I made more than ten years ago, and this field continues to keep me busy and curious.